SovereignCloudStack/standards/Contributor-Docs/partners/cloud-ressources.md

 As suggested in #155 the username for non-"service users" will contain the users github handle and are prefixed with a plusserver default.
 ``prefix-<github handle>``

+> **Note**
-:bulb: atm this is not directly connected to the SovereignCloudStack github org membership, accounts will be created manually for now.
+>  ATM this is not directly connected to the SovereignCloudStack github org membership, accounts will be created manually for now.

 Example: